Jason W. Stoudt

 Feb 2021 – May 2022Elsevier

-- Managed back-end component teams for ClinicalKey — Elsevier’s clinical knowledge platform serving 130M+ healthcare professionals globally — 9 direct reports, 14 total headcount.
+- Managed back-end component teams for the ClinicalKey platform — 9 direct reports, 14 total headcount.

 - Migrated 15 back-end Java repositories from Maven to Gradle, dramatically reducing local and CI-CD build times.